 If you don’t own any sanders at all and want to invest in a starter pack, this WORX WX820L 20V Multi-Sander could be an answer to your prayers.

-This set includes a 5-inch random orbit sander, 1/4 finishing sander, a detail sander, a finger sander, and a contour sander!
+This set includes a 5-inch random orbit sander, a 1/4 finishing sander, a detail sander, a finger sander, and a contour sander!
 All you need to finish any furniture refinishing project.
-And it’s cordless as well so you’ll be able to get into the hard to reach places without the need for a power outlet and a cord in the way.
+And it’s cordless as well, so you’ll be able to get into the hard-to-reach places without the need for a power outlet and a cord in the way.

 If you already own cordless tools from Worx, this set is available as a bare tool as well.

 A random orbit sander- great for more aggressive sanding and removal of paint/finish with a larger orbit allowing for even faster stock removal.

 1/4 sheet finishing sander for smooth finishing and the ability to get into corners.

 A detail sander, finger, and contour sander for all those nooks and cranks that you need to get into.

 One 20V 2.0Ah battery, 5-Hour charger, the main tool, five sanding bases, three sanding sheets for each pad, a dust collection bag with adapter, and a hole punch for the finishing pad.
 Mind that even though the photo shows a tote bag, this set doesn’t come with one.
 Which is a shame.

 What about the ease of use?
 The change of sanding pads is quick and straightforward, thanks to the hyper lock handle on top of the unit.
 Pull the lock up and twist the base plate.
 Then retract the steps to install a different one.
 Bases are metal, not plastic, which is also worth mentioning.

 The unit itself has got good weight and a great feel to it.
 It’s well-balanced in hand and easy to control without much hand/wrist fatigue.
 Not too heavy, but on the other hand, it’s got some weight to it, which helps with better, faster sanding.